Reports - Trail and Recreation

 The North Fork of the Flambeau River is controlled by dams and it generally remains near the ordinary high water mark throughout the summer.
 The South Fork of the Flambeau and other rivers in the area can become quite low at times during the summer months if our area does not receive consistent rain.
 Whenever planning a paddling trip, always check with an area rental/shuttle/guide service for the most current conditions and to select a suitable stretch of river based on your experience.

-The Hwy 182 bridge (ATV & UTV route) in Park Falls will be replaced during the summer of 2017.
-Construction is scheduled to begin May 30 and is expected to last through October 31.
-According to the Price County ATV Association there will be no alternate route available to cross the Flambeau River in the City of Park Falls.
-Those planning to ride both the Flambeau Trail System, located in the Chequamegon-Nicolet National Forest east of Park Falls, and the Tuscobia State Trail, located west of Park Falls, will have to trailer their machines and follow the marked detour that is for vehicle use.
-The detour is on roads that will not be open to ATV or UTV traffic.
+City of Park Falls - CLOSURE - The Hwy 182 bridge (ATV & UTV route) in Park Falls is CLOSED for construction.
+It is expected to be closed through October 31, 2017.
+According to the Price County ATV Association there will be no alternate route available for ATVs and UTVs to cross the Flambeau River in the City of Park Falls.
+Riders who are planning to ride both the Flambeau Trail System, located in the Chequamegon-Nicolet National Forest east of Park Falls, and the Tuscobia State Trail, located west of Park Falls, will have to trailer their machines.
+From Hwy 182 on the east side of the river, take Case Avenue south/left, go west/right on Grunerwald Road then take Hwy 13 north/right to Park Falls.
+Reverse these directions if you are on the west side of the river.
+Click here for a map.
+This detour is for autos/trucks hauling trailers and is NOT a legal route to ride an ATV or UTV.

 - Solberg Trail (9.5 miles) ~ OPEN - Repairs are being made on the bridges.
 The trail remains open and can be ridden without any issue.

-- Flambeau River State Forest Trail (38 miles) ~ OPEN - There is a 1/2 mile detour north of Feleen Road, which will reopen after they gravel that stretch.
+- Flambeau River State Forest Trail (38 miles) ~ OPEN - There is a 1/2 mile detour on the north end of the Forest trail, north of Feleen Road, between Hwy E and Hwy 70.
+This detour is about 200 yards; it will reopen after they gravel that stretch.

 - Pine Line / Price-Taylor Rail Trail ~ Closed for the 2016-2017 winter season.
 This trail is open ATV & UTV use in the winter when the trail is also open to snowmobile use.